thess/callattendant-wiki/User-Guide.md

 ***

-## Dashboard | Home
+## Home Screen
 ### URL: `http://<pi-address>|<pi-hostname>:5000`
 ##### _Dashboard | Home page on IPad_
 ![Dashboard - Small](https://github.com/emxsys/callattendant/blob/master/docs/dashboard-ipad.png)

 The Dashboard is the home page for the application.
+This screen provides metrics and convenient access to the last 10 calls.

 ---
 #### Statistics